StefanoBelloni/EcoliSimulator/README.md

                             but as a '.gif' file.
                             --apngams tells to create multilayer '.png' file.
                             NOTE: The defoult (for the first lunch) is '.gif' file.
+    - --nobars..... ........ do not show progress bar in simulation and analysis
+    - --verbose............. produce a detailed Log file
     - --clclog ............ clear the file Ecoli.LogEcoli.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~